Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 #>     combine
 ```

 If no other information is available, we can use buffer distances to all points as covariates to predict values of some continuous or categorical variable in the RFsp framework.
 These can be derived with the help of the [raster](https://cran.r-project.org/package=raster) package [@raster].
-Consider for example the meuse data set from the [gstat](https://github.com/edzer/gstat) package:
+Consider for example the meuse data set from the sp package:

 ```r